Paying For College

 Any charges incurred by the University in an effort to collect on delinquent accounts are assessed to and will be the responsibility of the account holder.
 A student will be responsible for the fees of any collection agency that may be based on a percentage of the debt (at a maximum of 33.3 percent).
 All costs and expenses including reasonable attorney's fees that incur in such collection efforts also will be paid by the student.
 Delinquent account information is disclosed to credit reporting agencies, which could endanger the student's credit rating on a local or national level.

 Past due accounts are presented to the warrant intercept program (WIP) that captures state income tax refunds to pay outstanding Northwestern debt.
 Oklahoma law has jurisdiction and any disputes arising shall be determined in accordance with the law of this jurisdiction.
 Accounts must be cleared before a student can obtain the release of any academic records such as a transcript, receive a diploma or enroll for subsequent semesters.
 Unresolved past due bursar account obligations can automatically terminate future term enrollment.
 The University reserves the right to request prepayment before allowing registration for future semesters.

 Financial aid and scholarship funds are applied to outstanding charges with the student being responsible for the remaining balance.

-You can access your accounts at any time by using your Rangernet login.
-Clicking on the Student tab and Account Status tab will provide a summary of charges and credits on your student account.
+You can access your accounts at any time by using your Self-Service login.

 The Student Activity Fee supports activities designed to provide the students with extracurricular educational, cultural, and recreational opportunities.

 The Technology and Library Services Fee provides financial support for Northwestern computer labs, ITV studios, computer supplies, lab monitors, and library materials.